ejmmedina/news-dissemination-analysis/README.md

 # Predicting Speed of News Dissemination using Machine Learning Algorithm
 ##### Big Data and Cloud Computing mini-project by Justine Bu&ntilde;o, Elijah Justin Medina & Raphael Mari Ongleo

 Using the Global Database of Events, Language, and Tones (GDELT) data, this study analyzes the delays between different reports of certain events.
-From the built model, the factors that affect the speed of dissemination is analyzed.
+From the built model, the factors that affect the speed of dissemination are analyzed.

 ##### Report and analysis